Sneezy-w/quiz-genius/requirement.md

   - **Create/Next** button (After project creation, the user is guided to the Knowledge Upload process).

 - **UX Consideration:**
-  - Provide guidance text, e.g., “Please enter a name and description for your project.
-This will help in organizing your projects.”
+  - Provide guidance text, e.g., "Please enter a name and description for your project.
+This will help in organizing your projects."

 - **Data Handling:**
   - On form submission, create a new document in the 'projects' collection in Firestore with initial metadata.